H\"{o}lder Continuous Solutions Of Boussinesq Equation with compact support: Introduction

 Concerning the Onsager conjecture with the critical spatial regularity, namely H\"{o}lder exponent $\theta=\frac{1}{3}$, there are also some interesting results.
 By time localized estimates and careful choice of the parameters in \cite{TBU}, T. Buckmaster constructed H\"{o}lder continuous periodic solutions with exponent $\theta<\frac{1}{5}$ in time-space, which for almost every time belongs to $C_x^{\theta}$, for any $\theta<\frac{1}{3}$ and is compactly temporal supported.
 Later, by smoothing Reynolds stress for different time intervals using different approach carefully and introducing some novel ideas in \cite{BCDL2} , Camillo De Lellis, L\'{a}szl\'{o} Sz\'{e}kelyhidi and T. Buckmaster constructed H\"{o}lder continuous periodic solution which belongs to $L^1_tC_x^\theta$, for any $\theta<\frac{1}{3}$ and has compact support in time.

 Motivated by the above earlier works, we want to know if the similar phenomena can also happen when considering the temperature effects in the incompressible Euler flow which is the Boussinesq system.
 In \cite{TZ}, we construct continuous solutions for Boussinesq equations on torus which satisfies the prescribed kinetic energy.
 In this paper, we consider the existence of H\"{o}lder continuous solution with compact support both in space and time for Boussinesq equations.
 The main difficulty is to deal with the interactions between velocity and temperature.
-Following the general framework of convex integration method developed by DeLellis and Sz¨¦kelyhidi for Euler equations, by establishing the corresponding geometric lemma and constructing oscillatory perturbation which are compatible with Boussinesq equations, we obtained the following results.
-To state our theorem, we introduce the following set:
+Following the general framework of convex integration method developed by De Lellis and Sz\'{e}kelyhidi for Euler equations, by establishing the corresponding geometric lemma and constructing oscillatory perturbation which are compatible with Boussinesq equations, we obtained the following results.
+New, we state our theorem: